+Commuter Benefits Program Pre-Tax Benefit

-The Parking Fringe Benefit Monthly Pre-Tax Limit increased from $245 per month to $250 per month.
-Employees with deduction amounts of more than $250 per month may see a change in their taxable earnings.
+2. The Parking Fringe Benefit Monthly Pre-Tax Limit will increase from $250 per month to $255 per month.

-To review your payroll deductions amounts and make any necessary payroll deduction changes visit NYCAPS Employee Self Service (ESS) or contact your agency TransitBenefit Coordinator.
+To review your payroll deductions amounts and make any necessary payroll deduction changes visit NYCAPS Employee Self Service (ESS) or contact your agency’s TransitBenefit Coordinator.